 The element is crucial to the functions of nitrogenase and nitrate reductase, two enzymes important for nitrogen-fixing and nitrogen reduction.
 Not all plants need the same amount of molybdenum.
 Plants like cruciforms and legumes need higher amounts of the mineral.

 Even as a trace mineral, molybdenum for plant growth is an essential element.
 In the absence of enough of the mineral, leaves turn pale and eventually die, flowers fail to form and some plant species experience malformed leaf blades in a condition called whiptail.

 Legumes fail to acquire the bacteria necessary to fix nitrogen to their root nodes.
 Necrosis of cell tissue and poorly functioning vascular systems also cause general decay of plant health.
-Crops such as broccoli, cauliflower, soybeans, clover and citrus are most commonly affected.
+Crops such as broccoli, cauliflower, soybeans, clover, and citrus are most commonly affected.

 Molybdenum Uses in Plants

 In legumes, deficiencies are the most prominent.
 This is because legumes rely upon a symbiotic bacterium to fix nitrogen, an essential nutrient for plant growth, to the root nodules.
 Legumes find it crucial to fix ambient nitrogen to the plant nodes.
 Node growth is retarded in soils with low molybdenum.
-When sufficient amounts are present, the plants grow more vigorously and protein contents of the legumes are enhanced.
+When sufficient amounts are present, the plants grow more vigorously and the protein contents of the legumes are enhanced.

 Increasing Molybdenum in Soils

 Liming decreases the pH in soil, or sweetens it, to reduce the acidity.
 Alkaline soils have more available molybdenum than acidic soils and it is easier for plants to uptake.

 One of the more common molybdenum sources for plants is foliar application.
 Because plants need very little of the element, foliar introduction is ideal.
 Plants can absorb the mineral quickly but the excess does not remain in the soil.